North West (musician)

-North West (born June 15, 2013) is an American singer, rapper and actress.
-She is the eldest child of rapper Kanye West and media personality and businesswoman Kim Kardashian.
+North West (born June 15, 2013) is an American rapper, singer and record producer.
+She is the eldest child of rapper Kanye West and media personality Kim Kardashian.
 West appeared in the music video for her father's 2014 single "Only One", and made several appearances on Keeping Up with the Kardashians along with her mother.

-As a child actress, West made her film debut as the voice of Mini in PAW Patrol: The Mighty Movie in 2023.
+As a child actress, West made her film debut as the voice of Mini in Paw Patrol: The Mighty Movie in 2023.
 In 2024, she performed "I Just Can't Wait to Be King" at the Hollywood Bowl's The Lion King 30th Anniversary – A Live-to-Film Concert Event.
 In February of that year, she made her recording debut on ¥$'s single "Talking / Once Again", which peaked at number 30 on the Billboard Hot 100.
-She also appeared on the duo's 2024 song "Bomb" alongside her sister Chicago, as well as FKA Twigs's "Childlike Things".
+She also appeared on the duo's 2024 song "Bomb" alongside her sister Chicago, as well as FKA Twigs's "Childlike Things", where she performed in Japanese on both songs.
+In 2026, she released her debut EP N0rth4evr.